mcesar/hydra2java/README.md

 $ cd serializer

 $ mvn clean install
-(it may be necessary to clone the hydra-java repository from github and install it  manually)
+(it may need to clone the hydra-java github repository and install it  manually)
 ```
 Add the following to the generated pom.xml, and also enable json support:
 ```